okason97/Not-Real-Estate-Agent/README.md

 ## 📊 Future Improvements

+- [ ] Add a plan-and-execute architecture for the agents
 - [ ] Implement historical price tracking and other useful information for the analysis agent
 - [ ] Add visualization tools for property comparisons
 - [ ] Support for additional property listing websites